moqaddas/Moqaddas/README.md

 # Hi there, I'm Moqaddas! 👋

-**Tagline:** "Code with passion, innovate with purpose."
+Code with passion, innovate with purpose.

 Welcome to my profile!
 I'm a QA Automation Engineer who strongly focuses on creating efficient and scalable frameworks from scratch.

 ## About Me

 I'm an accomplished **QA Automation Engineer** with 8 years of experience in the healthcare and fintech industries.
-I specialize in optimizing CI/CD pipelines and developing robust automation solutions to ensure enterprise applications' quality and compliance (HIPAA, PCI DSS).
+I specialize in optimizing CI/CD pipelines and developing robust automation solutions that ensure the quality and compliance of enterprise applications (HIPAA, PCI DSS).
 Currently, I’m pursuing a B.S. in IT while continuously delivering impactful automation solutions.

 - 🔭 I’m currently working on: **[FILL IN CURRENT PROJECTS OR FOCUS]**
 - 🌱 I’m currently learning: **[FILL IN NEW SKILLS OR TECHNOLOGIES]**